EVILSHOOTER/billgraphs/README.md

 - Run the program
 	- run `main.py`.

-tf can i not just make an executable via somethin like pyinstaller or wat
+will make an executable using Nuitka for ease of use